JamesAmato/cmb-ml/README.md

 "SourceDataAssets/WMAP_Chains/" files are used to create the CMB power spectrum.
 They can be downloaded from [Chain Files Direct Link](https://lambda.gsfc.nasa.gov/data/map/dr5/dcp/chains/wmap_lcdm_wmap9_chains_v5.tar.gz), as listed at the [NASA WMAP page](https://lambda.gsfc.nasa.gov/product/wmap/dr5/params/lcdm_wmap9.html).

+Different chains are available, adding the parameter `mnu`.
+They can be downloaded from [Chain Files Direct Link](https://lambda.gsfc.nasa.gov/data/map/dr5/dcp/chains/wmap_lcdm_mnu_wmap9_chains_v5.tar.gz), as listed at the [NASA WMAP page](https://lambda.gsfc.nasa.gov/product/wmap/dr5/params/lcdm_mnu_wmap9.html).
+Note that changes may need to be made in your `local_system` config yaml and your `simulation/cmb` yaml.

 "SourceDataAssets/Planck/" files are needed for noise generation.

 There are three ways to get the planck_assets maps.
 The fastest is from Markov.
 I found that the ESA Planck page is slower than CalTech, but there could be many reasons for that.